abhayuvi/3D-Segmentation-Model/README.md

 Validation: The model’s performance is validated using a separate validation dataset, and the Dice score is computed for each organ.
 Inference: After training, the model is used to generate segmentation masks for unseen CT scans.

+Formula for Dice Score:
+The Dice Score is calculated using the following formula:

+Dice Score
+=
+2
+×
+∣
+𝐴
+∩
+𝐵
+∣
+∣
+𝐴
+∣
++
+∣
+𝐵
+∣
+Dice Score=
+∣A∣+∣B∣
+2×∣A∩B∣
+​

+Where:

+∣
+𝐴
+∩
+𝐵
+∣
+∣A∩B∣ is the number of elements (e.g., pixels or voxels) where both the predicted mask 𝐴
+A and the ground truth mask
+𝐵
+B are 1 (i.e., the intersection of
+𝐴
+A and
+𝐵
+B).
+∣
+𝐴
+∣
+∣A∣ is the number of elements in the predicted mask
+𝐴
+A.
+∣
+𝐵
+∣
+∣B∣ is the number of elements in the ground truth mask 𝐵
+B.

 Example command : python scripts/inference.py